-This program offers a bridge course for Licensed Practical Nurses.
-Upon successful completion of this course LPNs can enter into Year 2 of the Bachelor of Science in Nursing (BSN) program.
+This program offers a bridge course for LPNs.
+This course is offered by distance.
+Upon successful completion, LPNs can enter into Year 2 of the BSN program.
+The BSN program is offered face-to-face.

-See BSN program for further details.

 Program Eligibility/Assessment

 Applicants must submit: